 Amenities: a high-tech kitchen, a Wi-Fi connection and a common room with a large TV and seating will be provided.
 There is staff on-site for helping the students out of a bind, fortnightly kitchen cleans, games room, vending machines and a laundry room.

 Functional modern living mixes with turn-of-the-century heritage at The Emporium.
-This stylish accommodation is in a desirable location, in the heart of Birmingham, directly opposite the city centre campus of Birmingham City University and on the edge of the new Eastside City Park.
+This stylish BCU accommodation is in a desirable location, in the heart of Birmingham, directly opposite the city centre campus of Birmingham City University and on the edge of the new Eastside City Park.
 Aston University and Birmingham Metropolitan College are both under 5 minutes’ walk.

 Address: 6 Fox Street, Birmingham B5 5AD